May 2026

 Widening access

-The agenda will also look at priorities for widening participation and addressing higher education cold spots.
-Areas for discussion include potential implications of the proposed international student levy and domestic tuition fee changes for access, institutional sustainability and local provision.
-Attendees will consider approaches, such as contextual admissions, targeted outreach and support for under-represented learners, as well as ways to ensure parity and effective pathways between academic and technical routes - including V Levels, T Levels and apprenticeships - for adult learners, mid-career reskilling and those who do not fit traditional entry points.
+Attendees considered approaches to widening reach, such as contextual admissions, targeted outreach and support for under-represented learners.
+Discussion also examined ways to ensure parity and effective pathways between academic and technical routes - including V Levels, T Levels and apprenticeships - for adult learners, mid-career reskilling and those who do not fit traditional entry points into higher education and further study.

 Monitoring & accountability